 Choose synthetic melatonin.
-According to Vanderbilt University research, synthetic melatonin formulas are closer to the molecular structure of melatonin and are made from safe, pharmaceutical grade ingredients.
-“Natural” melatonin can contain animal substances which can carry viruses and other biological forms.
+According to Vanderbilt University research, synthetic melatonin formulas are closer to the molecular structure of melatonin and are made from safe, pharmaceutical-grade ingredients.
+“Natural” melatonin can contain animal substances that can carry viruses and other biological forms.

 Now you have the facts.
 Melatonin is increasingly looking like “the gift that just keeps on giving.”
 More benefits from this supplement are being discovered continuously, and the research is continuing.
 Many scientists believe that what we have learned so far is merely the tip of the iceberg of melatonin's growing array of beneficial effects.